jnahra/phase-3-project/README.md

 1. Driver impairment
 2. Age
-3. Posted limit
+3. Posted speed limit
 4. Safe biker action
 5. Time of day

 ## Repo Structure

 This is the README of the project.
-The repo contains our technical jupyter notebook (index.ipynb) which shows the code used to prepare, clean, and model the data.
+The repo contains our technical jupyter notebook (final_notebook.ipynb) which shows the code used to prepare, clean, and model the data.
 Our final non-technical presentation can be seen at presentation.pdf